-I created a professional development program called “eLSID Engage!”, with the aim being to further enhance the growing Wake Tech Community of Practice.
-To pilot this new professional development program, I partnered with the instructors featured in the Faculty Innovation Series I created to deliver one-hour, live sessions.
+In Fall 2020 I created a professional development program to establish and build an employee Community of Practice at Wake Tech called “eLSID Engage!” (program overview).
+To pilot the program, I partnered with four instructors to deliver live, one-hour sessions over two weeks.
 These sessions leveraged synchronous and asynchronous strategies, allowing time for hands-on experience and group dialogue.
-(Watch an overview of the eLSID Engage!
-Series.)
-The pilot ran for two weeks and feedback from the pilot evaluation was overwhelmingly positive.
-As a result, this professional development program will be expanded, offering more topics and more frequent sessions.
+Feedback from the pilot evaluation was overwhelmingly positive and as a result, this program was expanded to offer more topics and more frequent sessions.

 The Quick Design Series is a micro-learning experience I created that provides faculty with design principle overviews and how-to tutorials.
 Topics are focused on using Blackboard, Microsoft Teams, and other college-supported products.
 Though each video is a stand-alone product, they have also been integrated into the EPIC30 course at Wake Tech, to enhance the learning experience.
 EPIC30 participants have stated that these videos are one of the most helpful aspects of the course.

 I created a report on my evaluation of the "EPIC30 Online Teaching Certification Course", a core training offered by the Wake Tech Instructional Design Team.
 After co-teaching and evaluating this course, I compiled a list of recommendations for course enhancements and presented these to leadership.
 They adopted several changes based on the feedback I provided, in preparation for the Fall 2020 course offering.